pulumi/docs/content/blog/hcl-vs-pulumi/index.md

 communities when working on infrastructure projects, which may require less additional learning compared to adopting a specialized syntax

-### Pulumi embraces open-source languages and principles
+### Pulumi Embraces Open-Source Languages and Principles

 Languages like Python, JavaScript, and Go are developed and maintained by diverse global communities, ensuring transparency and collective innovation.
 These languages have remained open-source throughout their history, with their